agni-datta/csLaTeX/tcscrypto/README.md

 ---
-title: README
+title: "tcscrypto"
-aliases: README
+aliases: "tcscrypto"
-linter-yaml-title-alias: README
+linter-yaml-title-alias: "tcscrypto"
 date created: Thursday, May 14th 2026, 10:23:37 pm
-date modified: Tuesday, June 23rd 2026, 8:36:44 pm
+date modified: 2026-07-21
 ---

 <!-- @format -->

-## tcscrypto
+# tcscrypto

-Mathematical notation and environment suite for Theoretical Computer Science and Cryptography.
-Provides a large, standardized library of symbols, operators, and macros covering probability and sampling, complexity classes, algebraic structures, circuit complexity, graph theory, proof complexity, Kolmogorov complexity, and cryptographic primitives.
-Also provides framed `protocolbox` and `algorithmbox` environments for protocol and algorithm descriptions.
-Designed to be loaded once and give you a consistent notation baseline across a whole research project: no more redefining `\getsr` in every paper.
+A notation library for theoretical computer science and cryptography.
+It standardizes probability, complexity, algebra, circuits, graphs, proof complexity, Kolmogorov complexity, cryptographic entities, and framed protocol or algorithm descriptions.

-### Requirements
+## Requirements

+- Loads `amsmath`, `amssymb`, and `mathrsfs` so that the notation library also works when loaded without `csamsmath`.
 - Loads the `complexity` package internally for complexity class macros.
 Do not load `complexity` separately with conflicting options.
 - Uses `mdframed` for protocol and algorithm boxes.
 If you also use `tcolorbox`, load it with the `most` compatibility option.

-### Usage
+## Usage

 ```latex
 \usepackage{tcscrypto}